Skip to content

 Field Mapping Best Practices

-• Establish clear field ownership (which system is the "source of truth" for each field)
+• Establish ownership — Define which system is the "source of truth" for each field

-• Create sync rules preventing overwrites of manually entered data
+• Prevent overwrites — Create sync rules protecting manually entered data

-• Document all mappings for compliance and training purposes
+• Document everything — All mappings documented for compliance and training

 Both HubSpot and Salesforce impose API call limits.
 Poor architecture can result in sync failures.